 What is indirect procurement?

-A company’s procurement function can be split into two: direct and indirect procurement.
+A company’s procurement function can be split into two parts: direct and indirect procurement.
 What’s the difference, and does your business have a firm handle on both types of cost?

-To illustrate, let’s take the example of a restaurant chain.
+To illustrate, let’s look at an example of a restaurant chain.

 Direct spend categories include:

 - All ingredients that make up the menu